-One option that has been gaining in popularity is getting revenge on the scammers, turning the tables on them and looking for ways to annoy them and waste their time.
-Kitboga is a popular Twitch and YouTube streamer who has gained a following streaming his efforts to get revenge on scammers.
+One option that has been gaining in popularity is getting revenge on the scammers, turning the tables on them, and looking for ways to annoy them and waste their time.
+Kitboga is a popular Twitch and YouTube streamer who has gained following streaming his efforts to get back at scammers.

 Should You Get Revenge on Scammers?

 The biggest question to ask is whether you should even try to get revenge on scammers.
 Sure, getting revenge is a tempting option, and one that would likely bring a large amount of satisfaction.
 Unfortunately, the reality doesn’t always match up with the expectation.

 One of the biggest risks you face when trying to get revenge is opening yourself up to even more scam attempts and harassment.
 Quite often, when a scammer sends an email, they don’t know for sure if the recipient email address is live.
 Many times, scammers will simply send out a mass email to a whole list of addresses, not knowing which ones are active.
 Replying to such an email will let the scammer know your email address is active, and could lead to even more scam attempts.

 The problem can be even worse if the scammer manages to get your phone number.
 Suddenly, what started as an annoying email can turn into a barrage of harassing phone calls.

 Another concern is the legality of trying to turn the tables on a scammer.
 Some jurisdictions are beginning to enact strict privacy laws.
 Trying to get revenge on a scammer, especially if that revenge involves flooding the spammer’s inbox with retaliatory emails, could land you on the wrong side of the law.

 If you are determined to get revenge on a scammer, there are a few legal revenge tactics.